 - Requires Kubernetes expertise for production scaling

-- Compliance depends entirely on deployment configuration
+- Compliance depends on deployment configuration and surrounding controls

 Best For